To declare an Education Major:

 - Stage 1 Portfolio

 - Along with the above evidence of readiness for admission to the School of Education, the applicant must compile and successfully present a themed Stage 1 Portfolio to an EDU professor.
 This portfolio includes the documentation of the required criteria above.
-It is to be organized around the 10 Standards for Teacher Development and Licensure (p.8 of WLC Teacher Ed.
-Handbook).
+It is to be organized around the Model Core Teaching Standards .
 It also includes a research topic of interest and the rationale for choosing this topic.
 The instruction for building this portfolio comes from EDU 221 (initial requirement) and further help in building the portfolio is provided by the Future Teachers of Education Association (FTEA) on campus.

 Major credit requirements: